 All of a sudden I came across The Green Hornet one day, and I almost missed him because he was unrecognizable.
 There was this cameo where he showed up and I felt so sorry for him watching him struggle to bag a role in a movie.
 From riches to rags, that’s all I could think about.

-I googled him and found him looking utterly disgusting.
+I googled him and found him looking visibly worn down by years of addiction and personal struggles.
 His teeth were all yellow, he had an obvious podge that disfigured him so much that it was hard to fathom how a man could throw his life away like that.

 Rachael Bella had divorced him in 2011 on grounds of irreconcilable differences.
 He was still a cocaine and heroin addict, doing movies that would always somehow go straight to DVDs.